Michael McCullough (entrepreneur): Career

-McCullough is an Entrepreneur in Residence at Greylock Partners, a co-founder and partner at Headwaters Capital Partners, and a co-founder at Capricorn Healthcare and Special Opportunities (CHSO).
+McCullough was an Entrepreneur in Residence at Greylock Partners, a co-founder and partner at Headwaters Capital Partners, and a co-founder at Capricorn Healthcare and Special Opportunities (CHSO).
 He is the founder of the BrainMind Summit and BrainMind organization.

 McCullough works as a consultant to venture capital funds on life science, impact, and education focused investments at Redpoint, NanoDimension, and Venrock.
 He has been an angel investor of and/or on the founding board of a number of companies.
 McCullough was a founding board member at 2U Inc (NAS: TWOU).
 He has also worked as a board member at the Dalai Lama Foundation, Metabiota, KaeMe, and Zipongo.
 He was a founder and President of RegenMed Systems.

 In 2009, McCullough was elected as a venture fellow at the Kauffman Fellows Program and then as a Kauffman Fellows mentor in 2015.

 Social entrepreneurship

-McCullough is a co-founder and the president of QuestBridge, a non-profit NGO that places talented low-income students into US colleges with financial aid.
+McCullough is a co-founder of QuestBridge, a non-profit NGO that places talented low-income students into US colleges with financial aid.
 This organization evolved from the Stanford Medical Youth Science Program that McCullough founded as an undergraduate and gives out approximately $1.2 billion in financial aid annually to place around 3,000 students a year in 40 universities including Stanford, Yale, MIT, Amherst, and Caltech.

 McCullough was a founder of the Stanford Youth Environmental Science Program (SYESP), the Quest Scholars Program and the Stanford Medical Youth Science Program (SMYSP).
-He is a co-founder of the Be A Good Doctor non-profit incubator at Stanford., which he started while he was a surgical resident McCullough co-founded KaeMe, a non-profit organization that works to reunite children living in orphanages in Ghana with their families, S.C.O.P.E., an internship program that places pre-medical students into emergency department volunteer positions,.
+He is a co-founder of the Be A Good Doctor non-profit incubator at Stanford., which he started while he was a surgical resident McCullough co-founded KaeMe, a non-profit organization that works to reunite children living in orphanages in Ghana with their families, S.C.O.P.E., an internship program that places pre-medical students into emergency department volunteer positions.
 Other Be A Good Doctor organizations that McCullough helped to found include the Courage Project and Happiness Science.

 McCullough was elected an Ashoka Fellow in 2004 and was named a top American social entrepreneur in 2006 for-profit entrepreneurship and investing.

 Medical career

-McCullough is a part-time assistant clinical professor of emergency medicine at the University of California, San Francisco (UCSF) campus in Fresno.
+McCullough was a part-time assistant clinical professor of emergency medicine for 22 years at the University of California, San Francisco (UCSF) campus in Fresno.
 He worked as the emergency doctor for the Dalai Lama and his entourage during several tours of California between 2009 and 2011.

 McCullough is a co-founder of clinical internships in Dharamshala (the India Clinical Internship), Honduras (the Roatan Clinical and Public Health Internship), and Nepal (the Nepal Clinical Internship).

 McCullough has co-authored academic articles and has spoken on his work, impact investing, compassion, and the human mind.